ztshia/spotify-autosync/README.md

 2. Sign up for a Spotify developer account and create an app.
 Visit the Spotify developer website.
 After logging in, create a new application and obtain the client ID and client secret.

-3. Visit https://accounts.spotify.com/authorize? client_id=your_client_id&response_type=code&redirect_uri=your_redirect_uri&scope=user-library-read (Replace the bolded part with the Client ID you just obtained and the redirect_uri you filled in) to get the auth code.
+3. Visit https://accounts.spotify.com/authorize? client_id=your_client_id&response_type=code&redirect_uri=your_redirect_uri&scope=user-library-read  (Replace with the Client ID you just obtained and the redirect_uri you filled in) to get the auth code.

 4. Run the following script locally to obtain the Refresh Token